Information for Inventors

 The inventor must also be able to describe his or her invention.
 This means not just having an idea for an invention but also being able to explain how someone else could construct the invention.

-Finally, an application fee of $100 must be submitted with the inventor's supporting documentation during an intake interview.
+Finally, an adminstrative fee of $100 must be submitted if an attorney match is made.

 In addition to the above requirements, if the applicant is a small business, it must: